It is well known that many archetypal corporate communications are mistrusted, and disregarded.

 We’re talking about the polished CEO message that has become neither meaningful nor sincere, from all of its edits through to release.
 The enthusiastically written multimedia newsletter that is almost immediately buried in the inbox of death.
 The well-intended Line Manager cascade process that inevitably succumbs to ‘chinese-whisper’ syndrome within hours.
-No wonder employee engagement continues to flounder despite the huge budgets that are consumed every year to ‘get it right.
+No wonder employee engagement continues to flounder despite the huge budgets that are consumed every year to ‘get it right’.

-There are, of course, many more modern employee communication approaches now being used – and it’s debatable as to whether they are setting the world ablaze either.
-So what if a reverse communication process was used instead?
+There are, of course, many employee approaches being used to avoid this quagmire, but it’s debatable as to whether they are setting the world ablaze either.
+The old stuff has to change faster, and the new stuff has to work better.
+So how about a reverse communication process instead?

-Misunderstandings, biases, assumptions, information gaps – these are some of the things that influence our unique perceptions of the world.
-We call this ‘the fog’ and it is hugely detrimental to engagement, collaboration, and performance.
+In complex working environments, it is commonplace for people to be working alongside each other while living in different realities.
+Misunderstandings, biases, assumptions, information gaps – these are some of the things that influence how people interpret what needs to be done at work.
+This is misalignment – we call it ‘the fog’ and it can add up to be hugely detrimental to engagement, collaboration, and performance.
 The more complex the working environment, the foggier it gets.
 Previously this stuff was invisible, inevitable, unimportant.
-Now it’s not.

 The research that links alignment to effectiveness